For the safety of the passengers of Graz Linien, there have been video cameras in buses and trams for several years.

 For the safety of our passengers: There is video surveillance …

-With the Variobahn, a total of eight cameras ensure safety; in the trams of the 600 series, there are seven cameras; in the three gas-powered buses five cameras keep an eye on the passengers; the articulated buses have eight cameras.
-The drivers do not see the images but can still see the rear entry doors via their control screens at the stops.
-At the other facilities, a sufficient number of cameras are installed and these are also used to monitor operations.
-The material recorded is saved for 72 hours (only for 120 hours at weekends for the trams and buses) and is then automatically deleted, unless it is needed to prosecute an offence.
+A total of eight cameras ensure safety on the Variobahns, seven cameras on the 600 series trams, five cameras keep an eye on the passenger compartment on the solo buses, and the articulated buses have eight cameras.
+The drivers do not see the images, but still have an eye on the rear boarding doors via their control monitors at the stops.
+A sufficient number of cameras are mounted at the other objects, which also serve to monitor operations.
+The recorded material is stored for 72 hours (120 hours only for the trams and buses) and is then automatically deleted – if it is not needed because of a police request.

 The measure serves to aid security and protect the property of our passengers.
 It makes a fundamental contribution to preventing criminal offences.